 - A positive sender reputation (which helps you reach the inbox)

-Now you’re ready to start sending those campaigns!
+Now you’re ready to create an email marketing strategy and start sending those campaigns!

 If you want more content like this, subscribe to our newsletter below and follow us on Twitter!